ThorLL/eCertoDockerWScripts/Readme.md

 ```

 ### Setup Script Guide
-1. Clone the 4 repositories' into their respective folder
+1. Clone the 4 repositories into their respective folder
-2. Run the `Setup.ps1` script in powershell
-3. Navigate to the `scripts` within powershell
+2. Navigate to the `root/scripts` within powershell
-4. Drag the `Setup.ps1` you wish to run into the powershell window
+3. Drag the `Setup.ps1` into the powershell window to run it
-5. You should now see all four web pages (Front-ends and swagger APIs)
+4. You should now see all four web pages (Front-ends and swagger APIs)

 ### Rebuild Script Guide
-1. Navigate to the `scripts` within powershell
+1. Navigate to the `root/scripts` within powershell
 2. Drag the script you wish to run into the powershell window